-15. Training and Information (also see the Health and Safety Training Policy)
+16. Training and Information (also see the Health and Safety Training Policy)

-A training needs analysis will be undertaken by the Headteacher or Bursar to identify the mandatory health and safety training required for each member of staff and this will be reviewed annually.
-The training will be identified by using East Sussex County Council's Health and Safety Training Policy and the Headteacher will ensure that staff are released for this training.
+A training needs analysis will be undertaken by the Headteacher to identify the mandatory health and safety training required for each member of staff and this will be reviewed annually.
+The training will be identified by using the County Council's Health and Safety Training Policy and matrix template.
+The Headteacher will ensure that staff are released for this training.